Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Simulation Studies

 We estimated the offspring intensity ($\alpha_2, \alpha_3$) and bandwidth parameters ($h_2, h_3$) for the offspring processes (taxa \emph{B} and \emph{C}) and the intensity parameter ($\lambda_1^C$) for the parent process (taxon \emph{A}).
-For the MACPP, the estimates are the average of the posterior mean for the parameters for each of the datasets in a given scenario.
-We also computed the posterior standard deviation (SD) averaged over $100$ datasets for each scenario as well as the empirical standard error (SE) of the estimates for the different datasets.
-With the NSP, no uncertainty measure is available for the individual estimates for each dataset, so we computed only the SE for these estimates between different datasets.
-However, the NSP method failed to converge in multiple scenarios.
-We report the percentage of instances where estimates of parameters are not reliable due to the numerical issue for each scenario.
-Therefore, for the NSP, the average estimates and SE were computed based only on the datasets in which the model converged.
+For the MCPP, the presented statistics are the average of the posterior mean for the parameters for each of the datasets in a given scenario.
+We also computed the posterior standard deviation (SD) averaged over the $100$ datasets for each scenario and the standard deviations of the posterior means of the estimates for the different datasets (SD$_{EST}$).
+With the NSP, no uncertainty measure is available for the individual estimates for each dataset, so we computed only the standard deviation of each estimate across the datasets.
+For each scenario, we report the percentage of datasets in which the NSP failed to converge and computed average estimates and SEs based only on the datasets in which the model converged.

-\subsection{Primary Results}
+\subsubsection{Primary results}

-Results were very similar between multivariate and univariate MACPP models.
-Hereafter, we refer to tabular results from the multivariate MACPP analyses.
-The MACPP method performed well in estimating the true parameter values with both a small SD and a small SE (Tables \ref{tab:sim_tab1} and C.1 of Supplementary Materials).
+The MCPP method performed well in estimating the true parameter values, with both a small SD and a small SD$_{EST}$ (Tables \ref{tab:sim_tab1} and S.2 of Supplementary Materials).
 The NSP method often failed to converge, in up to 70$\%$ of datasets, depending on the scenario.
-When the NSP did converge, it produced results that are nonsensical, with SEs too high to give any credibility to these estimates.
+When the NSP did converge, it produced results that were nonsensical, with SEs too high to give any credibility to these estimates.

 For both methods, standard errors increased in the high-bandwidth scenarios compared with the low-bandwidth scenarios.
-The parent process intensities were also captured better by the MACPP than by the classical NSP, especially in high-bandwidth scenarios.
-Lastly, performance of the MACPP was not affected by the presence of a taxon spatially unrelated to the multilayered arrangement (Tables \ref{tab:sim_tab1} and C.1 of Supplementary Materials).
+The parent process intensities were also captured better by the MCPP than by the NSP, especially in high-bandwidth scenarios.
+Lastly, performance of the MCPP approach was not affected by the presence of a taxon spatially unrelated to the multilayered arrangement (Tables \ref{tab:sim_tab1} and S.2 of Supplementary Materials).

-\subsection{Sensitivity Analyses}
+\subsubsection{Sensitivity analyses}